 The following command-line options are recognized by ocamlopt.
-The options -pack, -a, -shared, -c and -output-obj are mutually exclusive.
+The options -pack, -a, -shared, -c, -output-obj and -output-complete-obj are mutually exclusive.

 -a Build a library(.cmxa and .a/.lib files) with the object files (.cmx and .o/.obj files) given on the command line, instead of linking them into an executable file.
 The name of the library must be set with the -o option.